iggredible/Learn-Vim/ch06_insert_mode.md

 ```
 i    Insert text before the cursor
-I    Insert text before the first non-blank character of the line.
+I    Insert text before the first non-blank character of the line
 a    Append text after the cursor
 A    Append text at the end of line
 o    Starts a new line below the cursor and insert text